Endara Desktop

 - OAuth — for remote servers that require an OAuth token.
 See OAuth setup.

 Saving the form writes the new [[endpoints]] entry into ~/.endara/config.toml.
-The relay's file watcher picks the change up and reloads adapters without a restart — see hot reload in the relay docs.
+The relay's file watcher picks the change up and reloads adapters without a restart — see hot reloadin the relay docs.
+Once the adapter is healthy, the modal's Advanced section surfaces the upstream-reported serverInfo.name alongside the prefixed-tool preview, so you can see exactly what the relay learned from the server.

 Edit, disable, or remove

 Right-click an endpoint (or use the ⋯ menu) to edit its configuration, temporarily disable it, restart its adapter, or remove it altogether.
 Disabling keeps the entry in config.toml but unloads the adapter; removing deletes the entry.
-STDIO adapters that crash are restarted automatically with exponential backoff — their logs stream to the Logs tab.
+STDIO adapters that crash are restarted automatically with exponential backoff — their logs stream to the Logs tab, which renders each line as a structured row — timestamp, color-coded level pill (ERROR, WARN, INFO, DEBUG, TRACE), endpoint chip, and message — with a filter bar above for free-text search, per-level toggles, and an endpoint multiselect; tool-call events are highlighted inline.
+The per-endpoint Logs tab live-streams new lines scoped to that endpoint only.
+The per-endpoint Config tab also exposes server_type_override inline so you can change the advertised label without leaving the detail panel.

 Browse tools